Floriannue/CORApy/readme.md

  function/class file path : test path.
 Only fill out the test path if there are actually tests!

 #### File Creation Rules:
-1. Each function **must** be in its own file like in the MATLAB codebase, except if there are multiple functions in one file in matlab they all should also be in one file in python!
+1. Each function **must** be in its own file like in the MATLAB codebase, except if there are multiple functions in one file in matlab they all should also be in one file in Python!
 In doubt copy the matlab structure
 2. Class definition files contain **only** the class
-3. `__init__.py` files export methods and attach them to the class if possible — update them immediately
+3. `__init__.py` attaches methods to the class and exports the class, functions
 4. Copy the explanations from the MATLAB files into the Python code as docstrings
 5. Use the helper functions in cora_python/g/
-6. To prevent circular imports use the typing module for class imports.
-Only use lazy function imports as last resort
+6. you nearly never need lazy imports since the importing is in `__init__.py` and not `class.py`
 7. Optimize only if the functionality is fully preserved
 8. Do not implement silent fails